Exploring patterns

 A pattern with a 3 parts repeating core where each part has a unique attribute is described as an ABC pattern.
 In the example above, the core has 3 parts and each part has an unique attribute (changing colour):

-An ABB has pattern has 3 parts with two unique attributes, one of which is repeated.
-In the example below, there is a blue block, followed by a repeating red block:
+An ABB has pattern has 3 parts with 2 unique attributes, one of which is repeated.
+In the following example, there is a blue block, followed by a repeating red block:

 Image: Example of ABB pattern